Flutter-Bounty-Hunters/flutter_test_goldens/doc/website/source/golden-scenes/what-is-it.md

 widget, is called a [Gallery](/golden-scenes/gallery).

-A Golden Scene with golden images that take place over time, such as the idle, hovered, and pressed state of a button, is called a [Film Strip](/golden-scenes/filmstrip).
+A Golden Scene with golden images that take place over time, such as the idle, hovered, and pressed state of a button, is called a [Timeline](/golden-scenes/timeline).

 ## What makes Golden Scenes different?
 Fans of golden tests are no doubt familiar with `golden_toolkit`, a package by eBay Motors,